ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-nextjs/quickstart-nextjs.md

 ```sh
 npm run build-indexes
 ```
 This is because the index creation code is contained within the database initialization script, which we don't use for Capella clusters.
-Learn more in the [ensure-indexes]§ section, and take a look at the example code in the `util/initializeCbServer.js` file to learn how you can programmatically create buckets, collections, and indexes.
+Learn more in the section on [Creating Primary Indexes](#creating-primary-indexes) section, and take a look at the example code in the `util/initializeCbServer.js` file to learn how you can programmatically create buckets, collections, and indexes.

 Now we're ready to run our application:
 ```sh